Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 pyjsonviewer.view_data(json_file="my_project.qsf")
 ```

-Here is what it looks like :
+Here is what it looks like:

 ![](images/json_viewer_image.png)